JaxionProject/jaxion/docs/pages/installation.rst

 Installation
 ============

-To install the Jaxion package, you can use the following command:
+To install the Jaxion package, run the following command:

 .. code-block:: bash